-Expect scrumptious breakfast and a pizza menu that delights the senses, as well as all hands on deck to every kid’s needs.
+Expect a scrumptious breakfast and a pizza menu that delights the senses, as well as all hands on deck to every child’s needs.
 At Bambanani, parents and children are so greatly at ease that the grown-ups can even leave their little ones to play while they run errands.

-Kid’s menu: Children have their own set menu that includes Argentinian fillets and chicken curry.
-Kkids get lucky packets when they make a booking.
+Kids’ menu: Children have their own set menu that includes all the favourites, such as mac and cheese, hot dogs, burgers and chicken nuggets.
+Kids get lucky packets.